sktime/sktime/docs/source/get_involved/governance.rst

 * organizing a series of workstream or roadmap meetings that lead to successful STEP and PR
 * acquiring funding in the order of 1 year of maintainer position, under strategic control of the ``sktime`` community

-We cound as large contributions (code):
+We count as large contributions (code):

 * more than 10 medium contributions in the period (20 do not count as two)
 * writing a clean STEP, fully implementing it in PR, getting those merged